vgMonky/i3-resurrect-cmd/README.md

 # i3-resurrect-cmd

-An extension for i3-resurrect that adds functionality for saving and restoring terminal commands.
+An extension for i3-resurrect that adds functionality for setting and restoring terminal commands.

 ## Installation